Azure/azure-policy/.github/ISSUE_TEMPLATE/Sample_issue.md

 ---
-name: Problem with a policy
+name: Problem with a policy sample
-about: If you have a problem, bug, or enhancement with a policy.
+about: If you discover a problem, bug, or enhancement with a policy sample in this repository.
 ---
 <!--
-    Your feedback and support is greatly appreciated, thanks for contributing!
+    Your feedback and support of these samples is greatly appreciated, thanks for contributing!

     ISSUE TITLE:
-    Please prefix the issue title with the policy package name, e.g.
+    Please prefix the issue title with the policy sample name, e.g.
     'PolicyName: Short description of my issue'

     ISSUE DESCRIPTION (this template):